 - Business prints

-Instead of focussing on private individuals you could also target your photography towards companies, because if they would buy their prints at IKEA it would only convey the impression of a low budget business and that’s usually not the side of the story companies want to tell to their customers.
+Instead of focusing on private individuals, you could also target your photography towards companies, because if they would buy their prints at IKEA it would only convey the impression of a low-budget business and that’s usually not the side of the story companies want to tell to their customers.
 Think again of photos that would be great for your target audience, f.e. waiting rooms where a lot of details are great to give the viewer some time to discover them.

 A good example in our context is probably Peter Lik, who sold his photo "Phantom" of the Antelope Canyon in Arizona as the most expensive piece of art ever.
-He probably isn’t the best photographer in the world (although he is a very good one without any doubts), but he is extremely good in selling and drawing attention to his photography.
+He probably isn’t the best photographer in the world (although he is a very good one without any doubt), but he is extremely good at selling and drawing attention to his photography.

 Never give up